 Mike Hogan looks at how to deliver online lessons that will maximise learner-learner and learner-teacher interactivity.
 Mike provides clear guidelines on ways to create and structure your online lessons to increase interaction time and manage class interactions online.

-There are lesson materials including a worksheet and teacher’s notes at the bottom of the article as well as a link to the webinar by Laura Patsko for Macmillan Education in which she discusses these ideas at length.
+There are lesson materials including a worksheet and teacher’s notes at the as well as a link to the webinar by Laura Patsko for Macmillan Education in which she discusses these ideas at length.

 As many teachers around the world take their teaching online, they’ve quickly had to increase their digital skills to achieve their teaching objectives and keep learners engaged in a new online learning environment.
 Interaction between learners is key to a successful language learning classroom, but how does interaction work when video chats, break out rooms, and chat panels are the new normal?
 Here are some ideas for managing your learners and the online experience of your learners in order to keep language learning interactive.

 Get the most out of your platform’s features

 There are many online platforms which teachers are using for live lessons.
 Most of them have a number of the same features, such as screen sharing and a chat panel for written comments.
 Depending on the platform you’re using, you might also have the ability to create polls, show videos, put learners into pairs or smaller groups in breakout rooms, or use a virtual whiteboard.

 Here is a list of ways to use the platform’s features: